A complex logistic equation for universal energy evolution in hadronic elastic scattering: Mathematical properties and asymptotic theorems

 which means that the total cross section behaves as ($\tau^2=\log^2 s$).
 In the second case, the coefficient $\frac{\epsilon_{\mathcal{P}}^3 }{2\,\beta^2\,\lambda} << \mathcal{C}$ for all the reasonable values of the parameters $\epsilon_{\mathcal{P}}$ , $\beta$ and $\lambda$, meaning that it satisfies Martin's bound coefficient.

-This simple exercise shows that profiles with functional forms from Gaussian to exponential $b$, lead to the total cross sections that satisfy the Froissart-Martin limit, since Gaussian profiles fall much faster than exponential profiles with increasing $b$.
+This simple exercise shows that profiles with functional forms from Gaussian to exponential $b$, lead to the total cross sections consistent with the Froissart-Martin limit, since Gaussian profiles fall much faster than exponential profiles with increasing $b$.
 As a conclusion, functions with $b$-dependence larger than exponential could lead to a violation of the Froissart bound, being considered long-range interactions.